CAVER: Cross-Modal View-Mixed Transformer for Bi-Modal Salient Object Detection: Experiments

 \paragraph{Region-wise or Position-wise?} The utilization of the local context is one of the key factors for the success of convolution in 2D vision tasks.
 Although the transformer can facilitate the propagation of global information, it does not pay enough attention to the local region, which may lead to important local details being overlooked.
 To alleviate this problem, we introduce locality to assist the attention operations.
 The Conv-FFN (Sec.~\ref{par:cffn}) is used to replace the original position-wise FFN.
 The comparison between Row 5 and Row 7 in Tab.~\ref{tab:ablation} reflects that the region-wise operation in the FFN affects the overall performance.

 \paragraph{Analysis of View-Mixed Attention.} The good performance of the proposed view-mixed attention can be seen from the aforementioned experiments and comparisons.
 To further verify the effectiveness of this multi-view attention variant, in Tab.~\ref{tab:casaattn_ffn}, we compare the performance of the two branches using different combination strategies based on the model ``Ours$^{50}$(I)'' and our strategy shows the best performance.
 It is worth noting that when both weights are fixed at $0.5$, the model is also competitive.
 Besides, from the summary of the weights in different CMIUs in Fig.~\ref{fig:weights}, the learned $\alpha$ and $\beta$ are around 0.5.
-The differences of learned parameters in different positions further reflect the flexibility of our method, which also enables our method to remain optimal in most metrics.
+The differences between learned parameters in different positions further reflect the flexibility of our method, which also enables our method to remain optimal in most metrics.
 Besides, the figure also reflects some interesting phenomena.
 In the shallow layer, the overall weight values are relatively larger, and the channel branch in the cross-modal interaction block IMCA plays a more important role.
 This also implies the necessity of introducing shallow features as well as the channel view.
+Besides, despite the differences in model capacity and training data, the trends in the four model weights are very similar.
+The underlying reason is still worth exploring, and it also further highlights the potential of the channel-wise interaction pattern in the feature decoding stage.

 \paragraph{Number of Stages with the CMIU.} To explore the effect of the CMIU, we gradually replace the CMIU in the original CAVER with the simple convolutional layer in the order from shallow to deep.
 The experimental results are listed in Tab.~\ref{tab:ablation_cmiu}.
 It can be seen from the table that with the gradual removal of the CMIU from shallow to deep, the performance of the model has been consistently decreased on multiple datasets.